New Ramsey Multiplicity Bounds and Search Heuristics: Remarks and open problems

-More generally, we were also interested in graphs with a small density of cliques of order $s$ and given density of independent sets of order $t$.
-Given the results summarized in~\cref{fig:c_34}, it already appears surprisingly difficult to formulate a conjecture regarding the overall shape of the lower bounding curve $c_{3,4}(x)$.
-It is not at all clear if this curve has a finite or infinite number of non-differentiable points, what constructions these points would be determined by, and if it should be convex, concave or linear between them.
-An argument of Bollobás~\cite{bollobas_2004} that establishes the linear lower bound between the extremal points in $c_{2,t}(x)$ does not seem to generalise to this setup.
+Additionally, we explored graphs with small clique densities of order $s$ and given independent set densities of order $t$.
+It is a tantalizing open problem to determine, or just obtain a better idea about the lower bounding curve $c_{3,4}(x)$ of the region of realizable $K_3$- and $\bar{K}_4$-density pairs in graphs.
+Given the results in~\cref{fig:c_34}, even formulating a conjecture seems challenging.
+The properties of the curve, such as the number of non-differentiable points, what constructions they would be determined by, and convexity or concavity, remain unclear.
+The argument of Bollob\'as~\cite{bollobas_2004} giving a piece-wise linear lower bound for $c_{2,t}(x)$ does not seem to generalize easily.

-There are of course two obvious blind spots to our work that should be taken into consideration: we heavily relied on Cayley graph constructions in order to reduce our search space as well as the time a single iteration takes.
-We also relied on heuristic search methods that offer no proof of optimality, so it is conceivable that better constructions exist, even within the space searched here.

-Let us discuss some related problems in the remainder of this section as well as compare the methods used here to obtain constructive bounds to a recently proposed learning-based approach.